 \section{Results}

-This section presents the simulation results for both the hydrodynamics and mass transfer.
-Detailed results are provided for the Kim \& Fruehan ladle, while only principal results are highlighted for the Joubert case, for which additional plots and figures are available in the supplementary materials.
+This section presents the simulation results for both hydrodynamics and mass transfer.
+Detailed results are provided for the Kim \& Fruehan case, while only principal results are highlighted for the Joubert case, for which additional plots and figures are available in the supplementary materials.